AssassinLYB/STEAM-SurvivalLog-wiki/README.md

 - **Item unlock progress (v1.3.0)**: mark any item (ingredients / ready-to-eat food / dishes / materials, …) as "unlocked" — one-click 🔒/🔓 on list rows and the detail page, "unlocked-first" sorting in category lists, and a summary on the "✅ Unlocked" page (independent from recipe marks)
 - **Furniture function values (v1.4.0)**: bed detail pages show sleep-recovery efficiency (iron bed ×1.1, solid-wood bed ×1.25) and real numbers for sleep / nap / beauty-sleep / running / power buttons — duration, stamina gained per 30 minutes, full-duration estimate, costs and gains
 - **Recipe sections & appliance warnings (v1.4.1)**: the item detail "used in recipes" list is now split into specific / generic sections; juice, milkshake and coffee recipes show a "⚠️ juicer/coffee maker only" warning so you don't put them on the wrong stove
+- **Recipe calculator "What can I cook?" (v1.5.0)**: check the ingredients you have and it automatically lists every recipe you can make — specific recipes need all ingredients, generic recipes need at least one per category; select all / clear all, results split by specific / generic
+- **Search enhancements (v1.5.0)**: search history (up to 10, shown when the search box is empty, deletable one by one) + recently viewed (up to 20, shown on the home page, auto-recorded when you visit any item/recipe/furniture/buff/talent detail page)
+- **Recipe filter enhancement (v1.5.0)**: cooking recipe list gets a new "ingredient category" dropdown filter (12 categories: meat / vegetable / mushroom / staple / fruit / fish / egg-dairy / seasoning / soft drink / alcohol / snack / other), alongside level / facility / unlock filters
+- **Save file import (v1.5.1)**: the "✅ Unlocked" page gets an import button — select your game save file and it automatically detects and marks unlocked recipes (pattern-matching dynamic lookup, works across game updates); parsed locally only, never uploaded
 - **Responsive**: the layout switches automatically between desktop and mobile browsers (drawer sidebar on phones, no app required)

 ## Changelog

+- **v1.5.3** (2026-08-26)
+  - Recipe calculator "What can I cook?": check the ingredients you have and it lists every recipe you can make (specific needs all ingredients, generic needs at least one per category); select all / clear all, results split by specific / generic
+  - Search enhancements: search history (up to 10, shown when empty, deletable one by one) + recently viewed (up to 20, on the home page, auto-recorded on detail page visits)
+  - Recipe filter enhancement: new "ingredient category" dropdown (12 categories) alongside level / facility / unlock filters
+  - Save file import: "✅ Unlocked" page gets an import button — select a save file to auto-detect and mark unlocked recipes (pattern-matching dynamic lookup, works across updates); parsed locally only
+  - Sidebar tweak: "What can I cook?" moved right below "✅ Unlocked"; home page gets a new-feature highlight row (clickable links)
 - **v1.4.1** (2026-08-26)
   - Item detail "used in recipes" sections: specific recipes (fixed ingredients) come first, generic recipes (ingredient combinations) after — consistent with the recipe list page
   - Appliance warnings: the 14 juice / milkshake / coffee recipes (watermelon juice, latte, …) are marked "⚠️ juicer/coffee maker only" on cards and detail pages — on a normal stove (gas stove, fuel stove, …) they cannot be cooked and only produce the dark dish